-We all feel like our eyes can get dry and tired from time to time, but if your eyes regularly feel red, sore and uncomfortable, you might be suffering from dry eye syndrome.
+From time to time we all feel like our eyes can get dry and tired, but if your eyes regularly feel red, sore and uncomfortable, you might be suffering from dry eye syndrome.

-It can happen to anyone at any age, but it becomes more common as you get older because we produce fewer tears and our eyelids are less effective in spreading the tears across the surface of our eyes. – about 33% of people over 65 experience problems with dry eyes.
+Dry eye becomes more common as you get older because we produce fewer tears and our eyelids are less effective in spreading the tears across the surface of our eyes. – about 33% of people over 65 experience problems with dry eyes.

 What are the symptoms?

-Classic symptoms include itchy eyes, redness, the sensation of constantly having something in your eye, and a gritty feeling.
-Symptoms can also include excessive watering from the eye, as the body attempts to over-compensate for the lack of tears, you could have dry eyes.
+If you have itchy eyes, redness, the sensation of having something in your eye, a gritty feeling or watery eyes as you try to over-compensate for the lack of tears, you could have dry eyes.

 At Leightons we can diagnose dry eye syndrome by thoroughly discussing your symptoms and making an assessment of the front of your eye (the anterior eye).
 This includes a fluorescein or lissamine green dye test.
 These dyes highlight dry or damaged cells and help us examine the flow of tears.